bondarukoleh/burgers_cafe_react_course/info/basics.md

 Nice feature with logging the actions, changing store, and reverting the state to some phase.
 Traveling in time basically.

 ### Debug
-To debug some code you can put the breakpoint in Sources files, directly in js files from React.
+To debug some code you can put the breakpoint in Sources files, in chrome devtools, directly in js files from React.

 ## Testing
 To emulate the Component that mount in some abstracts vacuum DOM, but not to create a tree of Components with